mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Servers-and-Services/Nginx/index.md

 ![MAMP](Nginx.png)

-*  **Activate Nginx server**
+*  **Include Nginx server in GroupStart**

-    Check to activate the Nginx Server.
-When activated Nginx will automatically start when the Servers button is pressed.
+    Check to include the Nginx Server in GroupStart.
+When activated Nginx will automatically start/stop when the Servers button is pressed.

     Information on how to custom configure your Nginx Server can be found [here](../../Settings/Hosts/Nginx)